Areeb297/Data-Collection-Pipeline/README.md

 ## Project Outline

 This project involves performing webscraping with Selenium to extract all the best seller and most wished for products on the Amazon UK webpage.
-This will easily allow the user to gather all the useful data relating to best selling products or the most desired items in a specified product category at any time.
+This will easily allow the user to gather all the useful data relating to best selling products or the most desired items in a specified product category such as Computer & Accessories.
 With the obtained data, one can analyze and keep up to date with the latest market trends.
+Everytime we run the scraper, we append products to our database that were not present before.
+With this data, we can also deduce how the trends change and what products are expected to be in best seller or most wished for often.
 We only experiment with the Computer & Accessories and the Most Wished for product category but just by changing the url in the scraper, we can get the data for any other desired category.
-This scraper has also been published as a PyPi package here: https://pypi.org/project/areeb-amazon-scraper/0.0.2/
+This scraper has also been published as a PyPi package here: https://pypi.org/project/areeb-amazon-scraper/0.0.2/.
+We have two python modules, one possessing all the scraping methods and the main python file having all the cloud and uploading of data methods where this main file uses methods from the scraper_module_1.py file to fully run the whole scraper.

 ## Scraper functionality